PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India

 \textbf{A:} The data was crawled in early 2023.
 The crawled data span articles published between 2014 and early 2023. \\ \\ \textbf{Q:} Were any ethical review processes conducted (e.g., by an institutional review board)?
 If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.

 \textbf{A:} No. \\ \\ \textbf{Q:} Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?

-\textbf{A:} The dataset was obtained from a third-party website. \\ \\ \textbf{Q:} Were the individuals in question notified about the data collection?
+\textbf{A:} The dataset was obtained from a third-party website that publishes data or information of individuals. \\ \\ \textbf{Q:} Were the individuals in question notified about the data collection?
 (If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.)

 \textbf{A:} No. The news articles are public. \\ \\ \textbf{Q:} Did the individuals in question consent to the collection and use of their data?
 (If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.)